 Last stand at Parth Galen

 “Then Boromir had come leaping through the trees.
 He had made them fight.
 He slew many of them and the rest fled.
-But they had not gone far on the way back when they were attacked again, by a hundred Orcs at least, some of them very large, and they shot a rain of arrows: always at Boromir. — “The Uruk-Hai: The Two Towers”
+But they had not gone far on the way back when they were attacked again, by a hundred Orcs at least, some of them very large, and they shot a rain of arrows: always at Boromir.”

 The end result was around 20 separate renders all of which were composited carefully in Corel PhotoPaint 12, as well as additional beams of light, foliage masks and extra effects like tears in clothing and bloodstains.
 A small amount of the Flaming Pear Glare plugin filter was used to add to the final effect.

-NEWS: January 31, 2005, I have been informed that this image got two awards at the Bryce Forum Golden Tori 2005 Awards – Best Fantasy Picture and Best Lighting.
+On January 31, 2005, I was informed that this image got two awards at the Bryce Forum Golden Tori 2005 Awards – Best Fantasy Picture and Best Lighting.
 Many thanks to all of those who voted for this work.
 I am humbled by your faith in my abilities!